EU data sovereignty & regulatory compliance

 - The hidden GDPR trap — why server location isn't enough

-- Enterprise features overview
+- Platform features & compliance overview

 - Data processing agreement (DPA)